 Washington, D.C.
 20090-6145

-Tracking your District of Columbia income tax refund
+How can I track a District of Columbia income tax refund?

 It typically takes the OTR two to three weeks to process and issue a refund check.
 To check your refund status, you can call 1-202-727-4829 or go online to MyTax.DC.gov, which has a “Where’s my Refund” option that requires you to input your Social Security number, the tax year and your refund amount.